BLE LTER Outreach and Community Engagement

-Ken Dunton first visited Kaktovik as a young field researcher in 1977 when he stayed with Kaktovik resident Walt Audi, an ambitious Alaskan bush pilot, recently featured in Alaska Aviation Legends.
-Ken found the Inupiat people of Kaktovik extremely friendly and was deeply inspired by their subsistence lifestyle and deep understanding of the arctic coast.
-Although Ken continued to make short visits to Kaktovik through the early 1980s as a UAF graduate student from his 27 ft Whaler, the RV Proteus, extended summer stays on Barter Island did not begin until 2007.
-In 2007 his research team, including taxonomist Susan Schonberg, spent countless hours with the young children of Kaktovik who made regular visits to the Arctic Refuge bunkhouse.
-The children were fascinated by the organisms (plant and animal) and the lab and field gear employed by the scientists.
-Elders in the village were also grateful for the attention the young children received and suggested that we develop a more formal science program the following year.
+BLE LTER principal investigator Ken Dunton first visited Kaktovik as a young field researcher in 1977.
+Ken found the Inupiat people of Kaktovik extremely friendly and was deeply inspired by their subsistence lifestyle and deep understanding of the eastern Alaska Beaufort Sea coast.
+Although Ken continued to visit Kaktovik through the early 1980s, extended summer stays on Barter Island did not begin until 2007.
+In 2007 his research team spent countless hours with the young children of Kaktovik, who were fascinated by the organisms and the lab and field gear employed by the scientists.
+Village elders were also appreciative and suggested that he develop a more formal science program.